 customary international law

-Chapter 15:
+15

 Substantive International Criminal Law

-Harmen Van Der Wilt, J Craig Barker and Bea Myers
+Harmen Van Der Wilt, J Craig Barker, and Bea Myers

 I. Introduction

 This chapter is concerned with the application of international criminal law in domestic courts.
 The first section concerns the direct application of international criminal law provisions.
 Whereas national jurisdictions (and human rights provisions in international treaties) require criminal prosecutions and trials to be sustained by explicit standards, the question arises whether international conventional provisions or standards of customary international law can serve that purpose.
 Closely related to this issue is the question whether the prohibition of the retroactive application of (criminal) law can be mitigated by relying on international sources.
 This section explores national case law addressing hierarchical relations between the national and international legal order, in connection with the nullum crimen sine lege principle.